-People with familial paroxysmal nonkinesigenic dyskinesia experience episodes of abnormal movement that develop without a known cause or are brought on by alcohol, caffeine, stress, fatigue, menses, or excitement.
+People with familial paroxysmal nonkinesigenic dyskinesia experience episodes of abnormal movement that are brought on by alcohol, caffeine, stress, fatigue, menses, or excitement or develop without a known cause.
 Episodes are not induced by exercise or sudden movement and do not occur during sleep.
 An episode is characterized by irregular, jerking or shaking movements that range from mild to severe.
-In this disorder, the dyskinesias can include slow, prolonged contraction of muscles (dystonia); small, fast, "dance-like" motions (chorea); writhing movements of the limbs (athetosis); and, rarely, flailing movements of the limbs (ballismus).
-Dyskinesias also affect muscles in the trunk and face.
-The type of abnormal movement varies among affected individuals, even among members of the same family.
+In this disorder, the dyskinesia can include slow, prolonged contraction of muscles (dystonia); small, fast, "dance-like" motions (chorea); writhing movements of the limbs (athetosis); and, rarely, flailing movements of the limbs (ballismus).
+The dyskinesia also affects muscles in the torso and face.
+The type of abnormal movement varies among affected individuals, even among affected members of the same family.
 Individuals with familial paroxysmal nonkinesigenic dyskinesia do not lose consciousness during an episode.
-Most people do not experience any other neurological symptoms between episodes.
+Most people do not experience any neurological symptoms between episodes.

 Individuals with familial paroxysmal nonkinesigenic dyskinesia usually begin to show signs and symptoms of the disorder during childhood or their early teens.
-Episodes typically last 1-4 hours, and the frequency of episodes ranges from several per day to one per year.
+Episodes typically last 1 to 4 hours, and the frequency of episodes ranges from several per day to one per year.
 In some affected individuals, episodes occur less often with age.

 Familial paroxysmal nonkinesigenic dyskinesia is a very rare disorder.
 Its prevalence is estimated to be 1 in 5 million people.